Planetary Science Decadal Survey

 National Cislunar Science & Technology Strategy

 The National Science & Technology Council established the subcommittee on Cislunar Technology Strategy Interagency Working Group to produce the National Cislunar Science & Technology Strategy, a document that "provides a first interagency strategy to guide the actions of the U.S. government in advancing scientific, exploration, and economic development activities in Cislunar space."
-Among the four key objectives of the federal cislunar strategy is:
+Among the four key objectives of the federal cislunar strategy is to:

 Objective: "Extend U.S. space situational awareness capabilities into Cislunar space.
 Space situational awareness is the necessary foundation to enable transparency and safe operations for all entities operating in Cislunar space.
 As activities in Cislunar space increase, the U.S. government will define requirements for new space situational awareness capabilities, including associated reference systems and data-sharing approaches.
 The United States will pursue new cost-effective capabilities while improving existing capabilities as necessary.
 This objective has synergies with efforts to provide early warning for potentially hazardous asteroids."